jcm2606/HalcyonShaders/BUFFERS.md

 * colortex4 is a HDR buffer, and as such contains values > 1.0.

 # colortex5
 Working buffer 1.
 Used to pass data between programs, usually for filtering.
-Any stored data can change through the pipeline.
+Any stored data can change throughout the pipeline.

 Format: RGBA16.